 Priming the boat hull below the waterline with epoxy putty

 In this article, we explain how to get your boat's hull below the waterline smooth again after a major repair of holes and cracks.
 You do this simply by priming the boat!
 The guide is also applicable if you are not satisfied with shape of the surface or with how smooth it is.
-Use this guide to prime boats made of polyester, epoxy, wood, steel or aluminium.
+Use this guide to prime boats made of polyester, epoxy, wood, steel or aluminum.
 Before you start, it is important to cleanbare and sand the boat first.
 Before doing so, read the articles we have written on this subject.

 You can smooth the hull of your boat with epoxy putty by following these five steps: